 So what did I see?

-First of all, the primary thing I noticed when I first arrived was that there were sea lions on the beach!
-Usually, they would stay on the rocks, ensuring that no one could approach them.
+First of all, the primary thing I noticed when I first arrived was the sea lions on the beach!
+Usually, they would stay on the rocks, ensuring no one could approach them.

-I was thrilled to see them on the beach and playing in the water!
+I was thrilled to see them playing in the water on the beach!

 The viewing was perfect from the sidewalk up above the beach.
-I can not tell you enough just how wonderful it was to not see people next to the animals.
+I can not tell you enough just how wonderful it was not to see animals next to them.

 We are so very fortunate in San Diego to have such a fantastic spot for the California sea lion to utilize among the 46,000 people who live in La Jolla.